 Soon after I graduated from high school, I was on the hunt for extra money.
-I fell into mowing lawns because there were plentiful opportunities in the neighborhood that I lived in and it was something that I had done in the past.
-At that point in my life, I still lived at home with my parents and I had one small bill to pay each month.
+I fell into mowing lawns because there were plentiful opportunities in the neighborhood that I lived in.
+Plus it was something that I had done in the past.
+At that point in my life, I still lived at home with my parents.
+I only had one small bill to pay each month.
 In that circumstance, my side money grew into full-time money very gradually, over a few seasons.
 There was no rush and no real pressure to produce at any certain rate.
 That situation is no longer my situation and for many of you reading this, it isn’t your situation either.

 Let’s go ahead and fast forward to a few years ago, more specifically October of 2015.

 I had bills, lots of them, and we were living on the high edge of our means like most Americans.
-I had a little money in savings and nowhere near enough to live on for more than six months.
-I had a plan to make money, but no extra money coming in.
+There was a little money in savings but nowhere near enough to live on for more than six months.
+We had a plan for me to make money, but no extra money coming in.
 Back then, I often professed that side hustles were for people who were too scared to take the plunge.
 Man, I was an idiot…no doubt.
-I have learned a tremendous amount since then and the only way that I could have done so was through taking chances and doing things.
+I have learned a tremendous amount since then.
+The only way that I could have done so was through taking chances and doing things.
 A theory has no real value in entrepreneurship, so focus on getting as much actual first-hand experience as you can.

-I quit that job in October of 2015 and I was out of money the following March, with no real plan and additional money coming in at all.
+I quit that job in October of 2015 and I was out of money the following March.
+I had no real plan and additional money coming in at all.
 Oops.
 Many of you may fear a similar outcome for you and your family.
 This fear is why most people will never leave the role of an employee and assume the role of an employer.

 I now embrace the side hustle and recommend it to anyone that will listen to me.
 In April of 2016, I started my podcast and started to figure out how I could best start making money online.
-The income was insignificant at first, which meant I would return to the corporate world for another 20 months while I grew my business on the side the entire time.
-This meant that I worked 70 hours a week, but sacrifices are required if you are serious about pulling this off.
+The income was insignificant at first.
+This meant I would return to the corporate world for another 20 months while I grew my business on the side the entire time.
+This meant that I worked 70 hours a week.
+Sacrifices are required if you are serious about pulling this off.
 Let’s fast forward one more time to March 13, 2018, which was only a few days before I wrote this post.
 That is the day that I left my corporate job again in order to run and grow my two businesses.